ArunSK-15/Fake-vehicle-number-identification-system/README.md

-# MIND_STONE_BREAKERS-TN-POLICE-HACKATHON-2023-
+# Fake Vehicle Number Identification System
-Identification of Vehicles with Fake Numbers
+This repository was developed to identify vehicle details and cross verify with the registered database to identify the vehicle registration is genuine or not.